 Licensed Vocational Nurse-Correctional Health Services

-This departmental promotional examination is being given to fill one full time vacancy in the Health Care Services-Correctional Health and to establish an eligible list to fill future vacancies only in Correctional Health Services.
-Candidates must be currently employed with San Joaquin County Health Care Services and meet department promotional requirements to be considered.
+This open competitive examination is being given to fill one full time vacancy in Health Care Services-Correctional Health and to establish an eligible list to fill future vacancies in Correctional Health Services.
+Candidates must pass a rigorous background investigation and pre-employment drug screening to be considered for this position.

 Correctional Health Services provides health care to adult inmates at the San Joaquin County jail facility, located at 7000 Michael N. Canlis Blvd, French Camp, CA 95231.
 The care is mandated by Title 15, Division 1, Sub-Chapter IV of the California Regulatory Code.
 To work in the County jail facility, applicants must pass a rigorous security clearance which is a condition of employment.